Emergency tax on pension withdrawals — how to reclaim it.

 The first taxable withdrawal from a pension is almost always overtaxed.
 HMRC applies emergency tax because the provider doesn't yet have a tax code.
 The money is reclaimable — but only if you know the process.

-• The overtaxed amount can be reclaimed in-year using forms P50Z, P53Z, or P55 — or it will be corrected automatically after the end of the tax year, which can take up to 16 months.
+- ▸The overtaxed amount can be reclaimed in-year using forms P55, P50Z, or P53Z — or it will be corrected automatically after the end of the tax year via a P800, which can take up to ~12 months after the tax year ends (so a withdrawal in April could wait until March of the following year).

 Why HMRC applies emergency tax on first payments